dwatman/string-art-cuda/README.md

 The approach will be to generate sequences of string connections on the CPU, using simulated annealing to optimise the sequence.
 The fitness function calculation will run on the GPU, comparing the target image to the lines created by the proposed list of connections.

-The project is in a very early stage - more information will be added as development progresses.
+The project is in an early stage - more information will be added as development progresses.

 ## Progress ##